Almond-devOps/MumCheck/README.md

 ## Disclaimer

-MaaCheck uses WHO IMCI guidelines.
+MumCheck uses WHO IMCI guidelines.
 This is a **screening tool — not a medical diagnosis**.
 Always consult a qualified health worker.
-MaaCheck is designed to support, not replace, community health workers.
+MumCheck is designed to support, not replace, community health workers.

----

-## Built For

-**GNEC Hackathon 2026 Spring**
-Global NGO Executive Committee · UN-affiliated
-Theme: SDG 3 — Good Health and Well-being

 ---

 *Every mother deserves to know.*